 Nic Newling is an outspoken advocate for mental health, suicide prevention, and sharing personal stories.
 Nic has reached millions of people through television, live talks, documentaries, radio, print, and online.

-Growing up in Sydney, he now calls New York home and continues to travel the world speaking and sharing.
+Growing up in Australia, he now calls Sydney and New York home and continues to travel the world speaking and sharing.

 Jayne Newling, Nic's mother, authored a memoir titled Missing Christopher.
 It's the story of her journey through inconsolable grief after the death of her teenage son, Nic's brother, Christopher.